OSM-Notes/OSM-Notes-Ingestion/sql/wms/README.md

 - `ClosedNotes.sld` QGIS generated file for WMS style on closed notes.
 - `CountriesAndMaritimes.sld` QGIS generated file for WMS style on countries and maritimes areas.
+- `DisputedAndUnclaimedAreas.sld` SLD file for WMS style on disputed and unclaimed areas (red for disputed, yellow for unclaimed)
+- `refreshDisputedAreasView.sql` SQL script to refresh the materialized view (automatically called by `updateCountries.sh`)
 - `OpenNotes.sld` QGIS generated file for WMS style on open notes.

 Under `sql/wms`

 - `prepareDatabase.sql` All the necessary scripts to synchronize the OSM Notes ingestion system with this Notes WMS layer service.
+This includes creating the `wms.notes_wms` table and the `wms.disputed_and_unclaimed_areas` materialized view.
+- `refreshDisputedAreasView.sql` SQL script to refresh the materialized view for disputed and unclaimed areas (automatically called by `updateCountries.sh`).
 - `removeFromDatabase.sql` Removes the Notes WMS part from the database.